Registrar of Geographic Names

 - convening committees from selected members of the Geographic Place Names Advisory Panel to consider naming related issues.

-The Office of Geographic Names (OGN) assists the Registrar of Geographic Names by liaising with naming authorities such as municipal councils, government departments and authorities to ensure the VICNAMES register is regularly updated.
+Geographic Names Victoria (GNV) assists the Registrar of Geographic Names by liaising with naming authorities such as municipal councils, government departments and authorities to ensure the VICNAMES register is regularly updated.

-On behalf of the Registrar, the OGN participates in ongoing communication with service providers such as the Emergency Services Telecommunications Authority (ESTA), Australia Post and other organisations.
+On behalf of the Registrar, GNV participates in ongoing communication with service providers such as the Emergency Services Telecommunications Authority (ESTA), Australia Post and other organisations.

 This ensures that the naming of Victoria's roads, geographic features and localities is consistent with the Naming rules for places in Victoria, Statutory requirements for naming roads, features and localities – 2016 (the naming rules) and reflects current best practice standards that minimise problems with service delivery, and locational and mapping issues.